Brenda Freeman (she/her) Community Co-Chair

 Alex Omoding works at the Saanich Police Department and is currently assigned to the community engagement division as a liaison officer.
 Alex has been policing since 2009 and believes in equality, diversity, inclusion and representation to achieve a safe and harmonious community.
 Prior to Policing, Alex worked in the hospitality industry and has vast life experiences.

-Karyn French
+Karyn French (she/her)

 Greater Victoria Police Victim Services